programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 {% include figure.html filename="en-or-wikidata-for-historians-08.png" alt="Screenshot of the portion of Wikidata item page for Gamal Abdel Nasser containing five statements about movements associated with him: Nasserism, Arab nationalism, Arab socialism, progressivism, Egyptian nationalism" caption="Figure 8: Abdel Nasser movement statements." %}

 As a historian of Egypt, I'm convinced that this list is mere hypothesis.
 But I'm interested to know how these ideas are described on Wikidata.
 Who have users classified as Nasserist, for example?
 If I click on Nasserism, I am taken to that item page.
 Then, by clicking on the "What links here" hyperlink, I find a list of items--mostly persons and political parties--that are linked to Nasserism.
 This gives me a rough sense of the (relatively small) footprint of this idea on Wikidata.

+{% include figure.html filename="en-or-wikidata-for-historians-09.png" alt="Screenshot of the top portion of Wikidata item page for Nasserism, with a red circle indicating the What links here hyperlink in the left hand menu" caption="Figure 9: What links to Nasserism item." %}

 As I mentioned earlier, the knowledge base handles concrete factoids more convincingly than abstractions.

-{% include figure.html filename="en-or-wikidata-for-historians-09.png" alt="Screenshot of the top portion of Wikidata item page for Nasserism, with a red circle indicating the What links here hyperlink in the left hand menu" caption="Figure 9: What links to Nasserism item." %}

 But abstraction and ambiguity can be fascinating for historians.
-I am intrigued by Abdel Nasser's association with progressivism.
-Let's see what a SPARQL query can tell me.
-I'll start with the simple "Cats" query example that we encountered above.
+I am intrigued by Wikidata's claim that Abdel Nasser was associated with progressivism.

+Let's see what a SPARQL query can tell us about how progressivism is described in Wikidata.
+We can start with the simple "Cats" query example that we encountered above.

 ```sparql
 #Cats